2013 Major League Baseball postseason: (AL1) Boston Red Sox vs. (NL1) St. Louis Cardinals

 This was the fourth World Series meeting between the Cardinals and Red Sox.
 It was also the tenth meeting between teams from Boston and St. Louis for a major professional sports championship, which previously happened in three World Series (1946, 1967, 2004), four NBA Finals (1957, 1958, 1960, 1961), Super Bowl XXXVI in 2002, and the 1970 Stanley Cup Final.
 It was also the first World Series since 1999 to feature both #1 seeds from the AL and NL.
 The Red Sox defeated the Cardinals in six games to win their eighth World Series title in franchise history.
 It marked the first time that the Red Sox had won the World Series at home since 1918, the year when the Curse of the Bambino originally started.

 Jon Lester pitched seven innings of shutout ball as the Red Sox blew out the Cardinals in Game 1.
-In Game 2, the Red Sox lead 2-1 after the sixth, but the Cardinals rallied with three unanswered runs to even the series headed to St. Louis, ending Boston’s nine-game win streak in the World Series.
+In Game 2, the Red Sox lead 2-1 after the sixth, but the Cardinals rallied with three unanswered runs to even the series headed to St. Louis.
+The Cardinals’ Game 2 victory ended a nine-game win streak in World Series play for the Red Sox dating back to Game 1 of the 2004 World Series, which was, ironically, a Red Sox victory over the Cardinals.
 In Game 3, the Cardinals prevailed in the bottom of the ninth as Allen Craig beat the throw by Red Sox third baseman Will Middlebrooks due to an obstruction call against Boston.
 In Game 4, the Red Sox evened the series off a three-run home run by Jonny Gomes in the top of the sixth.
 Lester earned his second victory of the series in Game 5, as he went seven strong innings and closer Koji Uehara shut the door on the Cardinals as the Red Sox went up 3–2 in the series headed back to Boston.
 John Lackey pitched six shutout innings and the Red Sox bullpen limited the Cardinals to one run as the Red Sox won 6-1 to clinch the World Series at home for the first time since 1918.

 The Red Sox would return to the World Series in 2018, defeating the Los Angeles Dodgers in five games.
 The 2013 Red Sox were the last team to win the World Series at home until the Houston Astros did so in 2022.